Taicang Jiangsu, China Travel Guide

 Taicang numerous mid-range restaurants specializing in Jiangsu and Suzhou cuisine, providing a comfortable environment and good value.

 Abundant throughout Taicang, especially around markets, residential areas, and ancient towns.
-They offer quick, delicious, and very affordable snacks.
+They give rapid, delicious, and very affordable snacks.

 Mainly sell fresh produce, meat, and seafood.
 Many also have stalls selling cooked snacks, breakfast items, and ready-to-eat local delicacies.